 The greatest seventeenth-century Dutch marine painter, Willem van de Velde the Younger was born into a family with close ties to the world of shipping.
 His grandfather was a skipper from Oostwinckel in Flanders and his father Willem van de Velde the Elder may have spent time at sea before embarking on a career as a marine artist.
 Two of his uncles were also seamen.
 Willem the Younger learnt the rudiments of painting from his father, a talented and prolific draughtsman, who specialised in the art of “pen painting” (penschilderijen).
 Subsequently, he became a pupil of Simon de Vlieger, whose subtle, silvery-grey portrayals of ships beneath cloudy skies made a deep impression upon him.
 On completing his training, Willem rejoined his father’s studio and worked in close partnership with him until the Elder’s death in 1693.

 This small ship portrait depicts an English vessel, identified by Robinson as the Saudadoes, running before a light breeze.
 She flies a Union Jack at the fore and the red ensign at the stern.
 The deck is crowded with figures and members of the crew are at work in the rigging.
-Passing close on her port side and partially obscured by a cloud of white gun-smoke is a yacht, and further off on right is a two-decker, seen from the stern.
+Passing close on her port side and partially obscured by a cloud of white gun-smoke is a yacht, and further off to the right is a two-decker, seen from the stern.
 There are other ships in the distance.
 The scene is bathed in bright sunlight filtered through banks of cumulus clouds.
 The painting dates from van de Velde’s English period, and was probably painted in the late 1670s or early 1680s.

 The Saudadoes was built in 1670 for King Charles II’s wife Catherine of Braganza.
 She was rebuilt in 1673 as a sixth-rate ship of 16 guns.
-Two drawings in the National Maritime show the ship from slightly different angles (accessions nos.
+Two drawings in the National Maritime Museum show the ship from slightly different angles (accessions nos.
 PAH1830 and PAH1851).
 One of them is inscribed by van de Velde the Younger “Sodato, quins vergadt” – the artist’s idiosyncratic interpretation of the ship’s name, followed by the qualification “queen’s yacht’.
 According to Robinson, there are three other drawings of her at Greenwich (nos.
-434, 512 and 1191) and another in the Prins Hendrik Musuem, in Rotterdam (I).
+434, 512 and 1191) and another in the Prins Hendrik Museum, in Rotterdam (I).
 Robinson records another painting of the same ship attributed to Isaac Sailmaker (ii).

 In 1672, the Van de Veldes, father and son, left Holland and moved to England.
 The reasons for their move are fairly clear.
-That year, the Rampjaar, or year of disaster, as the Dutch called, had seen the French invasion of the Netherlands and the resulting collapse in the art market.
+That year, the Rampjaar, or year of disaster, as the Dutch called it, had seen the French invasion of the Netherlands and the resulting collapse in the art market.
 They must have felt that the prospects for employment were much brighter on the other side of the North Sea.
 Furthermore, Willem the Elder had probably visited England a few years before and may already have established influential contacts in London.
 In any event, father and son wasted little time in finding employment.
 By 1673, Willem van de Velde was working for the Duke of Lauderdale, a close friend of the King, supplying landscapes for his bedroom at his country estate, Ham House, in Richmond, and in February 1674, the king “thought fit to allow the salary of One Hundred pounds per annum unto William Vandeveld the elder for taking and making Draughts of Sea Fights, and the like Salary of One Hundred pounds per annum unto William Vanderveld the younger for putting the said Draughts into Colours for our particular use” (iii) The artists were also provided with a house in Greenwich and studio space in the Queen’s House.